FAQs

 Priority is given to rabbits from our region (Maryland’s eastern shore).

-You can also utlitize our free rehoming site on Home To Home.
-To be listed on Home To Home, create a profile for your rabbit (with multiple photos and a good description) and set your preferred shelter as “Eastern Shore Rabbit Rescue and Education Center.”
-Once you are associated with our shelter on the Home To Home platform, we will promote the rabbits on our social media, and interested adopters can also search for rabbits that are within range of their zip code.
+To be listed on Home To Home, create a profile for your rabbit (with multiple photos and a good description).
+Once your rabbit is approved to be listed on the Home To Home platform, interested adopters can search for rabbits that are within range of their zip code.
+You can also contact us to request promoting your listing on our social media.
 We believe that this platform will help reach people in the region who could give your rabbit a loving home.
 Any interested adopter can message you through the website.
 You can screen the adopters yourself and find a suitable family that you feel most comfortable with.
-Click here to see our current listings.

 I found a stray domesticated rabbit.
 Can I bring it to you?